CiscoDevNet/terraform-provider-intersight/website/docs/d/capability_adapter_unit_descriptor.html.markdown

 ---
+subcategory: "capability"
 layout: "intersight"
 page_title: "Intersight: intersight_capability_adapter_unit_descriptor"
-sidebar_current: "docs-intersight-data-source-capability-adapter-unit-descriptor"
 description: |-
   Descriptor that uniquely identifies an adaptor.
 ---

-# Data Source: intersight_capability._adapter_unit_descriptor
+# Data Source: intersight_capability_adapter_unit_descriptor
 Descriptor that uniquely identifies an adaptor.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `connectivity_order`:(string) Order in which the ports are connected; sequential or cyclic.
 * `description`:(string) Detailed information about the endpoint.
 * `ethernet_port_speed`:(int) The port speed for ethernet ports in Mbps.